Highest-Paying Assembler Jobs [2026]

 Mechanical Assembler

-Below is a full table of the average pay for various assembler that pay the most followed by a more detailed explanation of our methodology.
+Below is a complete table of the average pay for various assembler roles, highlighting those that offer the highest salaries, followed by a detailed explanation of our methodology.

 Highest-Paying Types Of Assemblers